The Weekly Benedict: 27 May, 2012

 According to the Holy See’s Directory on Popular Piety:

-Today is Tuesday of the 5th week of Lent.
-The liturgical color is violet.
+Today is Saturday of the 7th week of Easter.
+The liturgical color is white.

 Saints & Celebrations:

-In the Extraordinary Form, we celebrate St. John Damascene, confessor and doctor of the Church, who died in A.D.
-754. It is a Class III day.
+In the Extraordinary Form, we also celebrate St. Eleutherius, pope and martyr, who died in A.D.
+192. This celebration is a commemoration.

-If you’d like to learn more about St. John Damascene, you can click here.
+If you’d like to learn more about St. Eleutherius, you can click here.

 For information about other saints, blesseds, and feasts celebrated today, you can click here.